Event Loop

 PBEventSource

-Opaque object handle:
+Opaque object handle: (not documented yet)

 This object maintains an internal reference count.
 When the reference count reaches zero, the object will be automatically deallocated.
 To increment the reference count, call PBEventSourceRetain; to decrement the reference count, call PBEventSourceRelease.
 These functions are thread-safe.